igorMSoares/resize-images/README.md

 <img alt="MIT License" src="https://img.shields.io/badge/Python 3-FFD43B?style=flat-square&logo=python&logoColor=blue" />&nbsp;&nbsp;
 </p>

-A command line application to resize all images in a directory, by getting the new size input from the user.
-All resized images will be saved to _./imgs/resized/_ by default.
+A command-line application to resize all images in a directory, by getting the new size input from the user.
+All resized images will be saved to `./imgs/resized/` by default.

 I created this as a way to study python and also because I sometimes need to bulk resize large photos taken by camera.